NCommander/dnscatcher/doc/technical_overview.md

 As these domain entries exist outside the public DNS system, there is no way to form a signed chain to the root KSK.
 Fortunately, a mechanism exists within DNSSEC to allow specification of a trust anchor that is not in the root zone known as Domain Lookaside Validation.
 DLV was designed for deployment of DNSSEC in an era before the root zone was signed, and also perfectly serves our needs here.

-For use and deployment with local domain names, the DNSCatcher server may create a DLV anchor for itself, and deployed to its internal DNS server.
-This anchor shall cover the entire DNSCatcher namespace, and included in the bootstrap file.
+For use and deployment with local domain names, the DNSCatcher server may create a DLV anchor for itself, and be deployed to its internal DNS server.
+This anchor will cover the entire DNSCatcher namespace, and also included in the bootstrap file.
 DLV anchors need to be deployed to recursive resolvers in use throughout an enterprises setup for proper functionality of DNSSEC.

 During client initialization and self-tests, the Catcher resolver will test validation of resolving DNSSEC information with the DLV anchor and report if the anchor is both deployed, and if local network resolvers are properly using it as a seperate set of tests.
 Records signed with the DLV anchor will be marked valid-secure-dlv during cross-check.